QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 ### City size

-Here are plots of the city size distribution for the US and Brazil in 2023 from world population review.
+Here are plots of the city size distribution for the US and Brazil in 2023 from the World Population Review.

 The size is measured by population.